We’re here to help

 What if my child needs mental health counseling?

 Susie’s Place staff will work collaboratively with law enforcement and DCS Family Case Managers to ensure that an appropriate referral for mental health counseling is completed upon request of the family or if recommended by the team.
-Upon request, the Susie’s Place Child and Family Advocate will provide additional follow up to families regarding mental health referrals and accessing appropriate support services.
+Upon request, your Susie’s Place Child and Family Advocate will provide additional follow up to families regarding mental health referrals and accessing appropriate support services.

 How do I access Child and Family Advocacy services?

+You will likely meet with the center’s Child and Family Advocate during your child’s interview, and you will receive their contact information.
 We recognize that often a family has additional needs or questions which arise after they have left Susie’s Place.
 We can assist with questions you may have and to ensure you are aware of other community resources that may be helpful to you or your family.
 To receive help, ask during your visit to Susie’s Place or complete our online follow up form.